-TOKWI 10-IX (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECT FION 13 OR 15(d) OF THE SE For the Fiscal Year Ended December ' ' E SECURITIES EXCHANGE ACT OF 1934 to 66379 ENE RGOUS CORPO Delaware (State or Other Jurisdiction of Incorporation or Org anization) 46-1318953 (I.R.S.
-Employer Identification No.) 3590 North First Street, Suite 210, San Jose, (Address of Principal Executive Offices) CA 95134 (Zip Code) (408) 963-0200 or area anda) Securities registered pursuant to Section 12(b) of the Act: (Registrant's telephone number, including g area code) Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value WATT The Nasdaq Stock Market shorter period that the registrant was required to file such reports), and (2) issuer, as defined in Rule 405 of the Securitic rts pursuant to Section 13 or Section 15(d) of orts required to be filed by Section 13 or 15(d has been subject to such filing requirements the Act.
-Yes □ No ☒) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such the preceding 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large accelerate "large accelerated filer," "accelerated filer," "smaller reporting company" d filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the regprovided pursuant to Section 13(a) of the Exchange Act. $\ \Box$ gistrant has elected not to use the extended tra nsition period for complying with any new or revised financial accounting standards 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered pullindicate by check mark whether the registrant is a shell company of the company of blic accounting firm that prepared or issued i (as defined in Rule 12b-2 of the Act): Yes asked price of such common equity, as of the last business day of the regis strant's most recently completed second fiscal quarter was \$110,145,117.
-Solely for the purposes of this calculation, shares held by d a determination or an admission by the registrant that such individuals are, in fact, affiliates of the registrant.
+curities registered pursuant to section 12(0) of the Act.
+T H Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value WATT The Nasdaq Stock Market curities registered pursuant to Section 12 (g) of the Act: Common Stock, par Ir value \$0.00001 per share Indicate by check mark if the registrant is a well-known seasoned issue uer, as defined in Rule 405 of the Securities s Act.
+Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports p pursuant to Section 13 or Section 15(d) of t the Act.
+Yes $\Box$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports or orter period that the registrant was required to file such reports), and (2) has of the Securities Exchange Act of 1934 during the preceding 12 months (or for such or the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronic e preceding 12 months (or for such shorter period that the registrant was requ to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) durin $\Box$ Indicate by check mark whether the registrant is a large accelerated fil arge accelerated filer," "accelerated filer," "smaller reporting company" and filer, a smaller reporting company or an emerging growth company.
+See definitions of -2 of the Exchange Act. rge accelerated filer □ on-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registration ovided pursuant to Section 13(a) of the Exchange Act. $\Box$ ant has elected not to use the extended tran sition period for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant has filed a report on and 4(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public Indicate by check mark whether the registrant is a shell company (as d e accounting firm that prepared or issued its The aggregate market value of the voting and non-voting common equilated price of such common equity, as of the last business day of the registrant rectors, executive officers and 10% owners of the registrant have been excludibilities of the registrant. uity held by non-affiliates computed by ref nt's most recently completed second fiscal o ided.
+Such exclusion should not be deemed Ference to the price at which the common equity was last sold, or the average bid and quarter was \$174,934,763.
+Solely for the purposes of this calculation, shares held by d a determination or an admission by the registrant that such individuals are, in fact, l a determination